OliwiaLewandowska/book-oracle/README.md

 - Add link to documentation of app
 </span>

-## Random Info that needs to be deleted once the readme.md is finished
+## Random Info that needs to be deleted once the readme.md is finishe
 <span style="color: red;"> Information how to design a proper readme.md file.
 https://google.github.io/styleguide/docguide/READMEs.html</span>